Bareflank/MicroV/README.md

 ## Description

-The MicroV Hypervisor is an open source, micro-hypervisor led by Assured Information Security, Inc. (AIS), designed specifically to run micro VMs (i.e., tiny virtual machines that require little or no emulation).
+The MicroV Hypervisor is an open source, micro-hypervisor led by (Assured Information Security, Inc.)[https://www.ainfosec.com/], designed specifically to run micro VMs (i.e., tiny virtual machines that require little or no emulation).

 ## Advantages of MicroV: